tanc7/Debian-Fix-Bell/README.md

 I mean Debian is a great OS with great stability, but I am considering ditching it in favor of Ubuntu if this beep shit persists.

+The Working Step.

+1. add anew user just to have it control the account.
+This will be the only thing ever.
+2. NO MORE PRIVILEGE UPGRADES We  actually are going to downgrade the fake user's erpmissoions, sok that either it will not be able to sudo to touch the bell or even participate in executing it, even though iti is his
+4. Now modify user uid to 9999 to make it impossible for him to sudo
+5. Chmod the files to 0400
+6. Restart